ct-martin/hfoss-commarch-godot/teamproposal.md

 ## What will each team member's role be?

-Christian: proposal, calculation parts (Git by a Bus, Coef of Fail)
+Christian: proposal, running calculation parts (Git by a Bus, Coef of Fail)

 *Believable answer, something that might go as a title on a resume (emphasis on believable.)*